-I’ll give you this: when you don’t do parties, you are a square peg in a round hole with this specific company culture.
+When you don’t recruit heavily or do parties, you are a square peg in a round hole with this specific company culture.

-Nobody has ever been rude or mean to me for not doing parties- in fact, they have cheered me on!
+Nobody has ever been rude or mean to me- in fact, they have cheered me on!

 Another book that resonates with me is The Dip by Seth Godin so I know when to keep fighting and when my energy is better spent elsewhere.